Witen159/NetNote/README.md

 	cd client
 	mvn javafx:run

 to run the client.
-Please note that the server needs to be running, before you can start the client.
+Please note that while server doesn't need to be running for client to work, it is needed for it's full functionality and correct work.

-Once this is working, you can try importing the project into your favorite IDE.
+Once this is working, you can also importing the project into your prefferable IDE.

 # Key Features

 - Create, edit and delete notes
-- Create, edit and delete collections
+- Create, edit and delete collections of notes
 - Create, edit and delete tags
 - Supports live updates of the rendered view for note contents
 - Automatic saving of notes, collections and tags